top of page

 Location

 Sweet Peas thrive in well-drained soil and prefer full sun, although they can also be grown in part shady locations too.
-I have been growing them for years very succesfully in an area which receives sunshine in the morning upto around miday and is then in shade for the rest of the day, They do take a little longer to start flowering and will go on well into September.
-Select a spot in your garden that receives around 6 hours of sunlight per day and they shoudl still do well.
+I grew them last year very successfully in an area which receives sunshine in the morning up to around mid day, and is then in shade for the rest of the day.
+They do take a little longer to start flowering but will go through to September.
+Select a spot in your garden that receives around 6 hours of sunlight per day and they should still do well.

 Feeding